ThemeZee/pocono/readme.txt

 == Changelog ==

+= 1.4.1 =
+* improved accessibility of sidebar navigation.
+Thanks to dcavins for his contributions.

 = 1.4 =
 * added default theme fonts as local fonts
 * use local fonts instead of Google fonts for GDPR compliance